 Brijuni National Park

 A day trip by a short boat ride.
 There are two islands which you can actually visit via a tour, mini train or by hiring a golf buggy.
-We are hoping to be able to give Monkey the opportunity to try snorkelling for the first time.
+We are hoping to grab some snorkel gear for kids and be able to give Monkey the opportunity to try snorkelling for the first time.
 Since the turquoise waters are extremely clear and there is a lots of fish life.
 There is also lots of other things to see on the islands, including ruins, a museum and a 1600 year old olive tree.
 Also I think Monkey has his heart set on finding dinosaur foot prints.

 The town itself has a UNSECO site – the Euphrasian Basilica.
 Once a place of secret worship the intricate mosaics some made of semi precious stones is the biggest draw.
 I can imagine walking around the the multi coloured houses in the Old Town.
 If the weather really doesn’t play ball then then we may consider another day trip to the Baredine Caves.